amandabee/CUNY-data-skills/index.md

  Make sure that [Firefox](https://www.mozilla.org/en-US/firefox/new/) is installed on your computer, with the [Web Developer Toolbar](https://addons.mozilla.org/en-US/firefox/addon/web-developer/).
 Install [Tabula](http://tabula.nerdpower.org/), Create an Academy account with CartoDB -- start from <http://cartodb.com/academic> to get the education discount.
 You will not be able to do the necessary work in this class without an "Academy" CartoDB plan.

- Read Cairo: The Functional Art, Reading part 1: pages 25-31, 36-44, on thinking through a visualization as a tool for the reader; what graphical form best serves the goal?
+ Read Cairo: _The Functional Art_ , Reading part 1: pages 25-31, 36-44, on thinking through a visualization as a tool for the reader; what graphical form best serves the goal?
 On e-reserve in the Library

  Read [The Perils of Polling Twitter](https://source.opennews.org/en-US/learning/perils-polling-twitter/)